Yoga Weekly Class Descriptions

 We take time in each pose to make the most out of strengthening our structure using our own body weight.
 This style of yoga is great for toning our muscles, building stamina but also a good way to build strength in our bones.
 The techniques you learn in these classes will be beneficial to any yoga practise.
 Whether you slow them down in our Restorative classes or speed them up in our flow classes.

 Flow and Therapy

-Our Flow + Therapy class is based on the Ashtanga Yoga Primary Series is a traditional and very powerful practice.
-In Sanskrit it is called “Yoga Chikitsa” meaning “Yoga Therapy”, because of the cleansing and toning effect it has on body and mind.
+Our Flow & Therapy class is based on the Ashtanga Yoga Primary Series which is a traditional and very powerful practice.
+In Sanskrit, it is called “Yoga Chikitsa” meaning “Yoga Therapy”, because of the cleansing and toning effect it has on body and mind.
 A dynamic flow created by synchronising the breath with a specific series of postures produces intense internal heat and a purifying sweat that in turn detoxifies muscles and organs.
-The result is improved circulation, a light and strong body and calm mind.
+The result is improved circulation, a light and strong body, and a calm mind.